 Her first book, El Salvador in the Aftermath of Peace: Crime, Uncertainty, and the Transition to Democracy (Pennsylvania 2010), follows the circulation of the phrase “It’s worse than the war” in the years since peace accords were signed in 1992.
 Her second book, Central America in the New Millennium: Living Transition and Re-imagining Democracy, co-edited with Jennifer L. Burrell (Berghahn 2013), gathers anthropologists who work throughout the isthmus to explore the post-Cold War transition.
 She has written for American Ethnologist, The Journal of Latin American and Caribbean Anthropology, and Social Text, among other academic venues, and has contributed a number of chapters to edited volumes.
 Her national prominence as a scholar of Central America was marked by the publication in Annual Review of Anthropology of "The Post-Cold War Anthropology of Central America" (November 2015).

-She teaches courses on Central America, violence, crime, human rights, social theory, research methods, ethnographic fieldwork, ethnography through language, the history of anthropological theory, and the anthropology of the city.
-She has taught workshops on research and analytic methods in El Salvador (focused on violence and on gender), and plans a course on ethnographic methods in Cuba in 2016.
+She teaches courses on Central America, violence, crime, human rights, social theory, research methods, ethnographic fieldwork, ethnographic writing, the history of anthropological theory, and the anthropology of the city.
+She has taught workshops on research and analytic methods in El Salvador (focused on violence and on gender), and on ethnographic methods in Cuba.

-Her recent external awards and academic recognitions feature a residential fellowship at the Freie Universität in Berlin (2014); a National Science Foundation grant (2010-2013), and a Wenner-Gren Foundation grant (2008).
+Her external awards and academic recognitions feature a residential fellowship at the Freie Universität in Berlin (2014); a National Science Foundation grant (2010-2013), and a Wenner-Gren Foundation grant (2008).
 Over her anthropological career she has won support from Fulbright-Hays, the Social Science Research Council, the United States Institute for Peace, the Organization of American States, and the University of Michigan.
-At the U of I, she has received two faculty fellowships from the Illinois Program for Research in the Humanities (IPRH) (2014-15 and 2007-8): four Campus Research Board awards, including one designated as an Arnold O. Beckman Award (2015), as well as a Humanities Release Time award (2013), and the Mellon Post-Doctoral Fellow in the Humanities (2003-5).
+At the U of I, she is currently a Conrad Humanities Scholar in the College of Liberal Arts and Sciences.
+She received a Unit for Criticism and Interpretive Theory Senior Faculty Fellowship (2016-2018) for her project "Changing Epistemologies in Contemporary Cuba."
+She won two faculty fellowships from the Illinois Program for Research in the Humanities (IPRH) (2014-15 and 2007-8): four Campus Research Board awards, including one designated as an Arnold O. Beckman Award (2015), as well as a Humanities Release Time award (2013), and the Mellon Post-Doctoral Fellow in the Humanities (2003-5).

 Professionally, she has served as the secretary and then co-chair of the Central America section of the Latin American Studies Association (2009-2014), and a councilor for the Society for Urban, National and Transnational Anthropology of the American Anthropological Association.
 She is involved in the El Salvador Studies Working Group and the Editorial Board for El Faro Academico in El Salvador.

-- Post-conflict political transitions; Central America, especially El Salvador; political subjectivities, expression, and affect; democracy and social movements; violence, trauma, and human rights; crime, criminalization, and insecurity; structures of inequalities (focused on class, race, and gender); middle classes; youth movements; anthropology of the city; semiosis and narrative; ethnographic methods and writing.
+Political transitions; post-conflict aftermaths; Central America, especially El Salvador; Cuba; political subjectivities, expression, and affect; democracy and social movements; violence, trauma, and human rights; crime, criminalization, and insecurity; structures of inequalities (focused on class, race, and gender); middle classes; youth movements; anthropology of the city; semiosis and narrative; ethnographic methods and writing.

-Ellen Moodie’s research focuses on post-conflict political processes.
+Ellen Moodie’s research focuses on how political processes play out in everyday lives.
 In her first major project she studied after-effects of war and experiences of postwar violence in urban El Salvador.
 She considered social suffering as shared and shaped in everyday storytelling.
 She theorized how people's relationships with the state transformed in a much-lauded transition to neoliberal "market democracy."
 She has tallied more than six years of ethnographic research in Central America since 1993, including a year's sabbatical in El Salvador in 2012-2103.

 She takes an ethnographic approach to her research.
-She engages in long-term participant observation, joins in everyday conversations and conversational interviews, interviews public officials and experts as well as many "ordinary" people, scrutinizes mass media coverage and policy debates, and examines archival records.
+She engages in long-term participant observation, joins in everyday activities and carries out conversational interviews.
+She talks to public officials and experts as well as many "ordinary" people; scrutinizes mass media coverage and policy debates; follows social media exhaustively, and examines archival records.
 Her analysis draws broadly from the insights of semiotic and linguistic anthropology.